Griffin Lab- Targeting the Epigenome in Cancer and Immunity

 Research in the Griffin Lab

-Our lab seeks to identify new and better cancer immunotherapies for patients.
+Our lab seeks to identify new and better immunotherapies for patients with cancer and immunologic disease.

 We seek a systematic understanding of:

-We are particularly interested in defining how the cancer epigenome adapts to selective pressures applied by the immune system.
-Prior work from our group and others has identified epigenetic silencing of repetitive elements, including endogenous retroviruses, as a touchpoint for multiple immunoregulatory pathways in cancer.
-We seek to exploit these pathways therapeutically to enhance the efficacy and scope of immunotherapy for patients.
+We are particularly interested in defining how the epigenome adapts to selective pressures applied by the immune system.
+Prior work from our group and others has identified epigenetic silencing of repetitive elements, including endogenous retroviruses, as a touchpoint for multiple immunoregulatory pathways in cancer and immune-mediated diseases.
+We seek to exploit these pathways therapeutically to enhance the efficacy and scope of immunotherapies for patients.

 To learn more about our science please see our recent publications or contact us directly.